Blankenburg Castle (Harz): History

 The family of the Duke Ernest Augustus of Brunswick (1887–1953) and his wife Duchess Victoria Louise, Princess of Prussia (1892–1980), lived in the castle from 1930 until their flight and the expropriation of their property in 1945.
 The family had been given the castle as their private property as compensation in the wake of loss of the principality in 1924.
 In 1917 the only daughter of the Duke and Duchess, Frederica, who was later Queen of the Hellenes and mother of the Spanish queen, Sophia, was born here.
 In 1937, the Duke and Duchess hosted a ball here celebrating the engagement of their daughter Frederica with then crown prince Paul of Greece.

 The court of Blankenburg became famous for its brilliant festivals and theatrical performances.

 After 1945 the House of Hanover was expropriated, thereby losing the Old and the New Castle together with vast forests at Blankenburg, as well as Hessen castle and estates.

-A few days before Blankenburg was handed over to the Red Army by British and US forces in late 1945, to become part of East Germany, the family was able to quickly move to Marienburg Castle (Hanover) with all their furniture, transported by British army trucks, on the presumed order of King George VI.

 Under the East German rule, the Technical College for Domestic Commerce was housed in Blankenburg Castle.
 During this time the building was architecturally maintained.
 Following the closure of the school with the demise of East Germany in 1990 a long period began in which the castle was not used and the building became neglected as a result.
 Plans by a buyer, who had acquired the castle in 1996, to run a major tourist project did not come to fruition.
 Years of decline followed, resulting in leaking roofs, permanent damp in the building and its infestation by dry rot, leading to a danger of collapse.
 Vandalism and theft made for further decline.